A billiards-like dynamical system for attacking chess pieces: Trajectories on polygonal boards

 Now that we know the vertices of $(\calB^q, \calA_{\bbP}^q)$, we can find its denominator.

-\begin{theorem} The denominator of $(\calB^q, \calA_{\bbP}^q)$ is equal to the least common multiple of the denominators of \begin{enumerate} \item Points on rigid cycles of length at most $q$, \item Points on corner trajectories of length at most $q$ that start at corners, \item Self-crossing points of augmentations of corner trajectories or rigid cycles of length at most $q-1$, and \item Crossing points of augmentations of two distinct corner trajectories or rigid cycles whose lengths sum to at most $q - 1$. \end{enumerate} \end{theorem} \begin{proof} The denominator of $(\calB^q, \calA_{\bbP}^q)$ is the least common multiple of the denominator of all vertices $\bfz = (\bfz_1, \bfz_2, \ldots, \bfz_q)$ of $(\calB^q, \calA_{\bbP}^q)$.
+\begin{theorem} The denominator of $(\calB^q, \calA_{\bbP}^q)$ is equal to the least common multiple of the denominators of \begin{enumerate} \item Points on rigid cycles of length at most $q$, \item Points on corner trajectory segments of length at most $q$ that start at corners, \item Self-crossing points of augmentations of corner trajectory segments or rigid cycles of length at most $q-1$, and \item Crossing points of augmentations of two distinct corner trajectory segments or rigid cycles whose lengths sum to at most $q - 1$. \end{enumerate} \end{theorem} \begin{proof} The denominator of $(\calB^q, \calA_{\bbP}^q)$ is the least common multiple of the denominator of all vertices $\bfz = (\bfz_1, \bfz_2, \ldots, \bfz_q)$ of $(\calB^q, \calA_{\bbP}^q)$.
 We must determine the set of all points that may occur as a component of some vertex.